0xMiden/miden-faucet/bin/faucet/README.md

 # Miden faucet

 This crate contains a binary for running a Miden testnet faucet.

+For comprehensive guides, API reference, and examples, see the [Miden Faucet Documentation](/docs/src/SUMMARY.md).

 ## Running the faucet